 4. Follow up with the client.

 Once that package is delivered, reach out to ensure the buyer received the package.
 A simple email will do the trick.
 Email automation is easy to implement with some simple tracking software.
 Also, the email should include your preferred communication method and information on possible return issues.
-While you have the reader’s attention, be sure to add some incentives to come back to your site or use this as an opportunity to ask for reviews.
+While you have the reader’s attention, add some incentives to return to your site or use this as an opportunity to ask for reviews.
 Turn that frown upside down.

 What to do next with shipping delays?

 Shipping delays happen before or during transit.
 Unless you own a parcel delivery business, there is nothing you can do physically to speed delivery.
-Therefore, handle the situation professionally and try to impact the buyer’s end experience positively.
+Therefore, handle the situation professionally and positively impact the buyer’s end experience.
 Use your resources and transform your unhappy customer into a repeat buyer.
 Neglecting unhappy customers will hurt your company in the long run.
 One unhappy customer in the past would tell ten to fifteen.
 Today, a dissatisfied customer can tell millions.

 How Refund Retriever can help with shipping delays

-Refund Retriever tracks your last-mile packages and gets you a refund for FedEx and UPS shipping delays!
-Anytime you ship out a package, it’s guaranteed to arrive on time, or it’s FREE!
+Refund Retriever tracks your last-mile packages and gets a refund for FedEx and UPS shipping delays!
+Anytime you ship out a package, it’s guaranteed to arrive on time or FREE!
 We make sure you get the refunds you’re entitled to!
 Our refund technology and reports will make you a smarter shipper.